-I have to say one of the great things about living in an apartment block of thirty two is the communal garbage room.
-Although sometimes it can be stinky, and you have have to hold your nose, other times it can be absolutely fascinating.
+I have to say one of the great things about living in an apartment block of thirty-two is the communal garbage room.
+Although sometimes it can be stinky, and you have to hold your nose, other times it can be absolutely fascinating.
 You get to know when someone new has moved into the block.
 You get to know when someone has bought a new appliance.
-You get to know when it’s party season by the large number of bottles in the recycling bins.
+You get to know when it’s party season by a large number of bottles in the recycling bins.
 And you get to pick up the odd piece of discarded furniture or clothing.

 The desk I’m writing on, for example, was “found” on a nearby street four or five years ago.
 I’d spent the afternoon with Damien and was telling him I’d been looking in vain for “the perfect desk”.
 I wanted something reasonably large, but without drawers.
 As we made our way to a friend’s place for early evening drinks, we spotted two or three desks left out on the street corner.
 “That’s the one”, I said, and so we picked it up, and brought it home.